 Additionally, the state has two parole divisions, one for the northern part of the state and one for the southern region.
 Within this system, 110 locations handle parole services for the corrections department.

-California has some different types of jails and prisons within the state.
+The state has some different types of jails and prisons within the state.
 Jails are located in counties whereas state and federal prisons are usually on large parcels of state or federally-owned land in remote areas to keep them secluded and safe.
-California has more than 110 county jails with at least one long-term facility in each county.
+CA has more than 110 county jails with at least one long-term facility in each county.
 Federal prisons hold prisoners who have committed federal crimes and state prisons hold inmates who were incarcerated due to breaking state laws.
-California has thirteen federal prisons spread all over the state.
+CA has thirteen federal prisons spread all over the state.
 Along with federal prisons, there are various state-run facilities which house men, women, juveniles and then also fire camps and community corrections centers.

 California’s prison system holds 130,390 residents in various kinds of correctional facilities, from which 121,655 residents are held in state prisons, 79 in federal prisons, and 1,651 in local jails.

 California has thirty-five adult state prisons.
 Some are men-only and some house only women.
 The California Department of Corrections and Rehabilitation offers a California state prison inmate search on their website so that visitors can find someone incarcerated in the prison system.
 All prison facilities are funded by the state budget which the Governor oversees and approves.
 California is in the process of prison reform to address the problems of overcrowding and also reallocate budget dollars towards more rehabilitation programs rather than funding to house prison inmates.
 The state’s reform program requires federal approval to proceed.